open-game-system/stream-kit/packages/stream-kit-web/README.md

 ### StreamClient

-Low-level client for interacting with the OGS Stream API:
+Core client for interacting with the OGS Stream API:

 ```typescript
 interface StreamClient {